Harry Gatewood, MDiv

 After graduation, Rev. Gatewood was a chaplain resident at the Atlanta Medical Center from 2012 to 2013, providing pastoral care to patients in several hospital departments, including those oncology, mental health and maternity.

-Rev. Gatewood is as chaplain with the United States Air Force Reserve based in Georgia.
+Rev. Gatewood is as chaplain with the United States Air Force Reserve in Marietta, Georgia.